Exploring wind direction and SO2 concentration by circular-linear density estimation: Introduction

 In this work, a procedure for modelling the relation between a circular and a linear variable is proposed.
-The relation is specified by a circular--linear density which, represented in terms of copulas, can be estimated nonparametrically.
-The estimation algorithm can be also adapted to a semiparametric framework, when an underlying model for the marginal distributions can be imposed, and it also comprises the classical Johnson and Wehrly model.
+The relation is specified by a circular-linear density which, represented in terms of copulas, can be estimated nonparametrically.
+The estimation algorithm can be also adapted to a semiparametric framework, when an underlying model for the marginal distributions can be imposed, and it also comprises the classical \cite{Johnson1978} model.
 It also enables the construction of an estimation framework without imposing an underlying parametric model.
-The copula approach presents some computational advantages, in order to carry out a simulation study.
+The copula approach presents some computational advantages, in order to carry out a simulation study.\\

-The practical aim of this work is to explore the relation between wind incidence direction (wind blowing from this direction) and SO$_2$ levels in a monitoring station close to a power plant located in Galicia (NW--Spain).
-The monitoring station and the thermal power plant locations are shown in Figure \ref{locations}.
+The practical aim of this work is to explore the relation between wind incidence direction (wind blowing from this direction) and SO$_2$ levels in a monitoring station close to a power plant located in Galicia (NW-Spain).
+The monitoring station and the thermal power plant locations are shown in Figure \ref{copcirlin:locations}.
 In the power plant, energy was usually produced from the combustion of local coal, which also generates pollutants as sulphur dioxide (SO$_2$).
 In order to reduce the emission of SO$_2$ to the atmosphere, and to comply with European regulations, coal with less sulphur content has been used since 2005.
 In addition, the power plant changed the energy production system by settling a combined process of coal and gas burning in 2008.
-These measures were aimed to reduce the SO$_2$ emissions.\\
+These measures were aimed to reduce the SO$_2$ emissions.